 RXBARs – RXBARS are made with a simple blend of dates, nuts, and egg whites in a variety of flavors.
 They are a simple and good option for a bar that’s higher in protein and come in a number of tasty options.

 GoMacro Bars – I was turned on to these when I did the low FODMAP diet and am looking forward to hopefully enjoying grains again some day so that I can still enjoy these!
 Made with no nuts, no dairy, no gluten or soy, and also organic, these are tasty and great for on-the-go.
 My favorite is the Sunflower butter + Chocolate version, but I also like the Coconut + Almond Butter + Chocolate Chips.
 Are we seeing a trend? 🙂

 Gluten-free cupcakes – Okay, so let’s be honest … these are far from being the cupcakes that I like to make from scratch, but ya’ll – sometimes life happens, and once in a while ya just want a darn cupcake.
 For those of us who need to be gluten-free, I’m happy to have an option available that I can purchase!
 My kids seem to like these ones, too.

-So what did I miss?
+I know there are so many great options that are gluten free at Trader Joe’s.
+But did I miss anything?
 I know there are more items, and oftentimes the beauty of Trader Joe’s is in getting recommendations.
 So lmk what I’m missing in the comments below!